Elastic Kink-Meson Scattering in the $\Phi^4$ Double-Well Model: Acknowledgement

 \section{Acknowledgement}

 KO and BB thank Jarah Evslin for discussions crucial to the completion of this project.
-KO was supported by the ANSO scholarship, UCAS Partial Scholarship for International Students as a full-time Senior Visiting Student.
-Current support is provided by the Xi'an City Government Belt and Road Scholarship.
-BB is supported by the ANSO scholarship CAS.
+KO was supported by the ANSO scholarship and the UCAS Partial Scholarship for International Students as a full-time Senior Visiting Student.
+Current support is provided by the Xi’an City Government Belt and Road Scholarship.
+BB is supported by the ANSO Scholarship CAS.
+KO is also supported by the Higher Education and Science Committee of Armenia (HESCS), grant No. 25IRF/2-1C008